-The museum is approximately 2 miles from the Juan Santamaria International Airport and opens from Tuesday to Sunday from 10:00 am to 5:30 pm.
+The museum is approximately 3.21 kilometers (2 miles) from the Juan Santamaria International Airport and opens from Tuesday to Sunday from 9 am to 5:30 pm.
 Admission to the museum is free, and so are the guided tours.

 4. Go to Poas Volcano

-The Poas Volcano crater is the world’s largest open volcano, dropping at a whopping thousand feet below and stretched over a mile in diameter.
+The Poas Volcano crater is the world’s largest open volcano, dropping at a whopping thousand feet below (300 meters) and stretched over a mile (1.6 km) in diameter.
 It is a gigantic open pit only missing fire!
 Adventure buffs will love the spectacular view from the rim of the crater.

 To get to Poas Volcano National Park, you can take a public bus that leaves Alajuela City Centre directly to the Park’s entrance.
 It takes one hour to get to the Park.
 If you prefer to drive or take a chauffeured taxi/Uber, take the 712 Route north towards the city’s exit and follow the signs.
 Drive carefully since the roads are curvy.